AndreWeiner/of_app_isolation/README.md

-# Isolate a single OpenFOAM&reg; in a Docker image
+# Isolate a single OpenFOAM&reg; app in a Docker image

 ## Introduction